Scottsdale Schools with Design Programs

 This program emphasizes design principles, color theory and computer illustration.
 Required coursework focuses on topics like electronic publishing design, typography and 2-D computer design.
 Students utilize an array of page layout programs and computer illustration methods.

 Other School Options

-Students in the Scottsdale area with interest in visual merchandising or decorating may want to consider the certificate program in interior merchandising at Glendale Community College, while Mesa Community College offers certificate programs in graphic design and Web design.
+Students in the Scottsdale area can also consider a certificate program in web design at Glendale Community College, while Mesa Community College offers certificate programs in graphic design and Web design.
 Both schools are located within 20 miles of downtown Scottsdale.